weyoume/wenode/doc/debug_node_plugin.md

 Plugin readme
 -------------

-The latest release (TODO: Version number) exposes the plugin architecture.
+The latest release exposes the plugin architecture.
 Each plugin has full access to the database and can change node behavior.
 Each plugin may also provide API's.